vinaysadupati/Object_detection_app-VisionMate/README.md

 Real-Time Object Detection Android App for the Visually Impaired

 Project Overview:
 This project aims to develop an Android application that assists visually impaired individuals by providing real-time object detection and warnings.
-Using TensorFlow Lite's EfficientDet model, the application detects objects through a live camera feed and announces their presence, enhancing user awareness and safety.
+Using EfficientDet model, the application detects objects through a live camera feed and announces their presence, enhancing user awareness and safety.
 The project focuses on making object detection more accessible and practical through various features and optimizations.

 Key Features:
 Real-Time Object Detection: The application leverages TensorFlow Lite's EfficientDet model to detect objects in real-time from a live camera feed.